Encouraging your child(ren)'s Faith

 ENGAGE THEM IN LOVING ACTION

 We have many ways of offering love and support within and beyond our community.
-Children can help collect and bring in items for St. Michael's Mission, Dorval Community Aid, or Auberge Madeleine.
-You could bring a can of healthy food for the DCA box each time you come to church.
+Children can help collect and bring in items for St. Michael's Mission, Dorval Community Aid, Christian Action Chretien or Auberge Madeleine.
+You could bring a can of healthy food for the DCA and CAC little brown wagon each time you come to church.
 Maybe your child would like to choose which can of vegetables or soup you donate?
 Does your child have a favorite blanket, plush toy or type of soap or toothpaste they like to use?
 They can probably understand how much it means for a woman coming to Auberge Madeleine to have personal care items to use.
-And in the warm months you can take them to our community garden and check out what's growing; they can rejoice with us all that this healthy, fresh food is going to people who would otherwise go hungry.
 One of the most oft-quoted passages of the Bible comes from the Letter of James: "For just as the body without the spirit is dead, so faith without works is also dead."